KarlRetumban/Telecom-ERD-Model/README.md

 #### Data
 ![alt text](https://github.com/KarlRetumban/Sample1/blob/main/images/data.PNG)

+__________________________

+### Relationships, Cardinality, Connectivity, Participation
+Below shows the details of the ER Model Diagram for Mobile Plan Segment.
+More specifically, it shows the participating entities, relationship strength & participation, cardinality, and connectivity.

+##### 1. SUBSCRIBER – CONTRACT (One to Many)
+A subscriber can have one or multiple mobile plan contracts, but each mobile plan contract only belongs to one customer or subscriber.

+* Participating Entities: Subscriber, Contract
+* Cardinality: Subscriber has a One-to-Many relationship with Contract
+* Connectivity: Subscriber has a One-to-Many relationship with Contract
+* Relationship Participation: Mandatory
+* Relationship Strength: Strong

+##### 2. PLAN – CONTRACT (One to Many)
+A mobile plan can be in one or multiple contracts, but each contract is associated to one specific mobile plan only.

+* Participating Entities: Plan, Contract
+* Cardinality: Plan has a One-to-Many relationship with Contract
+* Connectivity: Plan has a One-to-Many relationship with Contract
+* Participating Relationship: Mandatory
+* Relationship Strength: Strong

+##### 3. CONTRACT - DEVICE (One-to-One/Optional)
+A mobile plan contract can issue zero or one device (if subscriber chooses too), but each device is associated with one contract only.

+* Participating Entities: Contract, Device
+* Cardinality: Contract has a One-to-One but optional relationship with Device
+* Connectivity: Contract has a One-to-One but optional relationship with Device
+* Participating Relationship: Optional
+* Relationship Strength: Weak

+##### 4. DEVICE - HANDSET (One-to-One)
+A Device is associated with one and only Handset and vice versa.
+Device and Handset are part of an inheritance or specialization hierarchy.
+Device is the supertype while Handset is the subtype.

+* Participating Entities: Device, Handset
+* Cardinality: Device has a One-to-One relationship with Handset
+* Connectivity: Device has a One-to-One relationship with Handset
+* Participating Relationship: Mandatory
+* Relationship Strength: Strong

+##### 5. DEVICE - TABLET (One-to-One)
+A Device is associated with one and only Tablet and vice versa.
+Device and Tablet are part of an inheritance or specialization hierarchy.
+Device is the supertype while Tablet is the subtype.

+* Participating Entities: Device, Handset
+* Cardinality: Every Device is associated to one and only one Handset
+* Connectivity: Device has a One-to-One relationship with Handset
+* Participating Relationship: Mandatory
+* Relationship Strength: Strong

+##### 6. CONTRACT - PHONENUMBER (One-to-One)
+A Contract is tied with one Phone Number and each Phone Number is also associated with one Contract only.

+* Participating Entities: Contract, Phonenumber
+* Cardinality: Every Contract is associated to one and only one Phone Number
+* Connectivity: Contract has a One-to-One relationship with PhoneNumber
+* Participating Relationship: Mandatory
+* Relationship Strength: Strong

+##### 7. PHONENUMBER – CALLS (One-to-Many/Optional)
+A Phone Number can have zero, one or multiple Calls, but each Calls is associated with one Phone Number only.

+* Participating Entities: Phonenumber, Calls
+* Cardinality: Phonenumber has a One-to-Many but Optional relationship with Calls
+* Connectivity: Phonenumber has a One-to-Many but Optional relationship with Calls
+* Participating Relationship: Optional
+* Relationship Strength: Weak

+##### 8. PHONENUMBER – SMS (One-to-Many/Optional)
+A Phone Number can have zero, one or multiple SMS, but each SMS is associated with one Phone Number only.

+* Participating Entities: Phonenumber, SMS
+* Cardinality: Phonenumber has a One-to-Many but Optional relationship with SMS
+* Connectivity: Phonenumber has a One-to-Many but Optional relationship with SMS
+* Participating Relationship: Optional
+* Relationship Strength: Weak

+##### 9. PHONENUMBER – DATANET (One-to-Many/Optional)
+A Phone Number is associated with zero, one or multiple Data Usage, but each Data Usage is associated with one Phone Number only.

+* Participating Entities: Phonenumber, Datanet
+* Cardinality: Phonenumber has a One-to-Many but Optional relationship with Datanet
+* Connectivity: Phonenumber has a One-to-Many but Optional relationship with Datanet
+* Participating Relationship: Optional
+* Relationship Strength: Weak

+___________________

 ### Queries
 1. This query returns the list of subscribers and the corresponding mobile plan they availed.